 Hancock Gorge

 Located in the Weano Recreation area next to Weano Gorge, Hancock Gorge is one of the more adventurous and popular gorges in the park.
-As you descend into the gorge, you follow along the gorge which twists and turns.
+As you descend into the gorge, you follow the trail along the windy gorge.

-Once you reach the beautiful but freezing waters of Kermitโs Pool, you turn around and go back the way you came.
+Once you reach the beautiful (but freezing!) emerald-green waters of Kermit’s Pool, you turn around and return the way you came.

 Weano Gorge

-After doing Hancock Gorge, this one was a breeze!
+After tackling Hancock Gorge, this one was a breeze!

-A much gentler walk, but incredibly scenic as you can do a full loop instead of a one way trail through what is called Upper Weano.
+A much gentler walk, but incredibly scenic as you can do a full loop instead of a one-way trail through the Upper Weano Gorge.

-At one end, you will also find the path from Lower Weano Gorge into Handrail Pool.
-At my time of visiting, Handrail Pool was closed due to an unfortunate death here.
+At one end, you will find the path from Lower Weano Gorge leading to Handrail Pool.
+At the time of my visit, Handrail Pool was closed due to an unfortunate death here.
 It is now reopened, take extra care when navigating this spot.

 Oxer Lookout and Junction Pool Lookout